-The following research vessels have been used, while some areas still need to be covered.
+The following research vessels have been used:

 - R/V Song of the Whale: this boat was used to the Western Mediterranean Sea and the Hellenic Trench.
 A detailed summary of the results is presented in the next section of this report. - R/V Cana: this boat, belonging to the Lebanese National Council for Scientific Research (CNRS) was used to survey the territorial waters of Lebanon in August 2018.
 Effort started on August 8th and ended on 11th September. - R/V Naftilos: this boat was used to survey some of the offshore waters of Greece, between Malta and Libya.
-Due to unforeseen logistical and operating constraints, the area originally assigned to Naftilos was covered by Song of the Whale in September 2018, after the Hellenic Trench survey.
+Due to unforeseen logistical and operating constraints, the area originally assigned to Naftilos was covered by Song of the Whale in September 2018, after the Hellenic Trench survey. - A National Research Vessel was used to survey the coast waters of Syria at the end of August 2019 - Two boats were equipped before carrying out the survey in Egypt (blocks 27 and 28) in September and October 2019